 The Company incurs portions of expenses in currencies other than the U.S. dollars, in particular, the RMB.
-On January 1, 1994, the PRC government abolished the dual rate system and introduced a single rate of exchange as quoted daily by the People's Bank of China (the "PBOC").
+On January 1, 1994, the PRC government abolished the dual rate system and introduced a single rate of exchange as quoted daily by the PBOC.
 However, the unification of the exchange rates does not imply that the RMB may be readily convertible into U.S. dollars or other foreign currencies.
 All foreign exchange transactions continue to take place either through the PBOC or other banks authorized to buy and sell foreign currencies at the exchange rates quoted by the PBOC.
 Approvals of foreign currency payments by the PBOC or other institutions require submitting a payment application form together with suppliers' invoices, shipping documents and signed contracts.